danielepiccone/ng-pageslide/readme.md

-# AngularJS Pageslide directive
+# AngularJS Pageslide Directive

-An [AngularJS](http://angularjs.org/) directive which slides another panel over your browser to reveal an additional interaction pane.
+An AngularJS directive which slides another panel over your browser to reveal an additional interaction pane.

 It does all the css manipulation needed to position your content off canvas.